Reinhard Heun

 Reinhard Heun is a German psychiatrist and an academic.
 He is an associate professor of psychiatry and psychotherapy at the University of Bonn.

 Heun is known for his works on functional neuroimaging, genetic and epidemiological studies, and clinical trials for mental disorders, particularly dementia, depression, schizophrenia, and anxiety.
 He has received funding for his research from various institutions, including the German Research Foundation, and is a recipient of multiple Clinical Excellence Awards from the NHS Trust.

-His work has been published in leading academic journals, including Nature Genetics and Archives of General Psychiatry.
-Additionally, he is the editor-in-chief of Global Psychiatry Archives.
+He is the editor-in-chief of Global Psychiatry Archives.

 Education

 Heun completed his Baccalaureate at Corvinianum Northeim in 1976, followed by a Diploma in Biology (Biochemistry) from the University of Göttingen in 1982.
 He obtained his Medical Doctorate from the University of Würzburg in 1985.
 In 1996, he completed his Habilitation in Psychiatry from the University of Mainz, followed by a Ph.D. in Psychiatry and Psychotherapy from the University of Bonn in 1999.
 In 2003, he received a Diploma in Management for Physicians from the University of Chur.
 Most recently, in 2023, he completed a B.Sc. in Mathematics from the Open University in the UK.